open/close all folders

 - When Gina catches her, Sheneneh insists she's not going to share the money with Gina, then throws herself up against her apartment door.

-- Officer Warren mocking Martin's suggestion to act tough when faced with burglars.
+- Officer Warren mocking Martin's earlier suggestion to act tough when faced with burglars.

 - Martin showing up in his apartment decked out in soldier gear, and forcing Cole to do push-ups for not being at his post on the roof.